 - Raw, sensitive, swollen skin – mostly from scratching.

-Our medical team will check your skin, ask about your medical history, and will want to know about any family history of eczema, allergies, hay fever, or asthma.
+If appropriate, our medical team may, among other things, check your skin, ask about your medical history, and any family history of eczema, allergies, hay fever, or asthma.

 For mild eczema, treatment consists of: